SamuelEarl/quigleydb/QUERY_LANGUAGE_IDEAS.md

 # Example Queries

 These queries are taken from https://docs.edgedb.com/get-started/edgeql and converted into a query language that I think would be easy and intuitive to use.
+NOTE: I think that would be this page now: https://docs.geldata.com/learn/edgeql.

 ## Query Composition